sabeelmansuri/Epigenomics/README.md

 <i><b>Figure 5</b> Histone methylations at various locations.
 Notice both activation and repression is possible depending on methylation type.</i>

 ### III.
 Histone Phosphorylation
 Unique from histone methylation and acetylation, histone phosphorylation employs interaction between other histone modifications and binding proteins.
-Chromatin remodeling happens by attaching a phosphoryl group to histone tails, occuring on all histone core proteins, having distinct effects on each.
+Chromatin remodeling happens by attaching a phosphoryl group to histone tails, occurring on all histone core proteins, having distinct effects on each.
 This process plays a huge role in cell division, transcriptional regulation, and DNA damage repair.<sup>10</sup>

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Histone_Phosphorylation.png" width=450px/>
 <i><b>Figure 6</b> One example of histone phosphorylation.
 Various possible signals caused by this particular phosphorylation are described.</i>